-This report contains information regarding previous studies, statutory requirements for the project, and a brief description of the setting, research methods employed, overall results, and recommendations.
+This report contains information regarding previous studies, statutory requirements for the project, and a brief description of the setting, research methods employed, and the overall results of the survey program.
 The report includes all appropriate illustrations and tabular information needed to make a complete and comprehensive presentation of these activities, including the methodologies employed and the personnel involved.
 A copy of this report will be placed at the EIC at UCR.
 Any newly recorded sites or sites requiring updated information will be recorded on the appropriate Department of Parks and Recreation forms, which will be filed with the EIC.